Retail export scheme

 - as an agent of the tourist or traveller.

-You must make the refund to the tourist or traveller not later than 25 working days from the time you receive the information listed above.
+You must make the refund to the tourist or traveller not later than 25 working days from the time you receive the information necessary to process the claim.

 What exchange rate should you use?